 This up close and personal relationship provides an opportunity that larger operators don’t have, namely about having a dedicated and highly visible SMS that competitors probably don’t have.

 The rationale behind doing this is the exact same as why most car companies go out of their way to highlight high safety ratings: that when it comes to transportation, safety is a major concern for many consumers (if not a deciding factor).

-If a customer is going to choose between two small operators, and one operator has an advertised aviation SMS while the other doesn’t, who do you think customers would rather choose?
+If a customer is going to choose between two small operators and one operator has an advertised aviation SMS while the other doesn’t, whom do you think customers would rather choose?